Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Methods

-Since this integral is intractable, we tackle the optimization of \eqref{eq:marginal2} via stochastic variational inference.
-Following \cite{ref_gp} and \cite{ref_monotonicity} we introduce approximations, $q_2(\vect{\Omega})$ and $q_{3}(\vect{W})$ in addition to $q_1(\vect{B})$, to derive the lower bound (a detailed derivation is given in the Supplementary Material):
+We tackle the optimization of Equation \eqref{eq:marginal} via stochastic variational inference.
+Following \cite{ref_gp} and \cite{ref_monotonicity} we introduce approximations, $q_2(\vect{\Omega}^{m})$ and $q_{3}(\vect{W}^{m})$ in addition to $q_1(\vect{B}^{m})$ in order to derive a lower bound $\vect{\mathcal{L}}_{m}$ for each modality.
+We recall that the temporal trajectories $\vect{S}^{m}$ and $\vect{U}$ are treated similarly as described in Section \ref{sssec:temporal_sources}.
+We also note that the choice of distributions $q_1, q_2$ and $q_3$ is the same across modalities, while their parameters will be inferred independently.
+This leads to: